 Egyptians started the cultivation of lettuce from a weed at least 4500 BC, the seeds of which were used to produce oil.
 Depictions of lettuce can be seen in Egyptian tombs.
 The Egyptians used lettuce as fertility medicine.
 It spread to the Greeks and Romans, and both cultures valued it highly, both as a food and for its medicinal properties.
 The Romans named it ‘lactuca’, which eventually lead to the English ‘lettuce’.

 Several varieties of lettuce were known by 50 AD, and it was frequently named in medieval writings.
 From the 16th to 18th centuries, many additional varieties were developed in Europe.
 In the medieval era, it was believed that lettuce possessed medicinal qualities, and was prescribed for a number of diseases.
-It was used to cure appetite loss, blood pressure irregularity, as a tonic for the digestive system, and to limit sexual urges.
-Dried lettuce latex was prescribed as a cure for insomnia, as nasal drops, as an antispasmodic, and a sedative.
+It was used for appetite loss, blood pressure irregularity, as a tonic for the digestive system, and to limit sexual urges.
+Dried lettuce latex was prescribed for insomnia, as nasal drops, as an antispasmodic, and a sedative.

 Lettuce had been grown in China as early as the 5th century.
 To the Chinese, lettuce represents good luck and is served on special occasions like birthdays, weddings and New Year’s Day, etc. Christopher Columbus is credited with introducing lettuce to North America in 1493 during his second voyage.
 By the nineteenth century, the use of lettuce had spread to the rest of world.
 Today this leaf vegetable can be found in literally every corner of the planet.